-The extent to which your scar improves is determined by the degree of your scarring, as well as the kind, size, and location of the scar.
+The extent to which your scar improves is determined by the degree of your scarring and the kind, size, and location of the scar.
 Occasionally, a single technique can result in a considerable improvement.
-However, to attain the most excellent results, your plastic surgeon may propose a combination of scar modification treatments.
+However, your plastic surgeon may propose a combination of scar modification treatments to attain the most excellent results.

 Topical therapies, such as gels, tapes, or external compression, can aid in wound closure and healing.
 These treatments can be used to treat existing scars and discoloration on the skin and help in the healing process following revision surgeries.